Risk Management & Compliance

 BJC strictly complies with the principles of supervision and risk management outlined in The Three Lines Model (2020) of Institute Auditors: IIA, cascaded into the 'Three Lines of Defense’ process to oversee risk management, separating structures, roles, duties, responsibilities, and decision-making authority, ensuring process transparency through BJC’s Board of Directors, Risk Management Committee (RMC), Risk Management Subcommittee (RMS), Audit Committee and Sustainability and Risk Management Division (SRM).

-Highest ranking person with dedicated risk management responsibility on an operational level: Ms. Anchalee Rimviriyasab, Chief Financial Officer.
+Highest ranking person with dedicated risk management responsibility on an operational level: Ms. Anchalee Rimviriyasab, Chief Financial Officer and Chief Transformation & Sustainability Officer.

 Reporting line: Sustainability and Risk Management Division (SRM) reports to Risk Management Committee (RMC) concerning overall risk management in the organization.
 This includes risk analysis of impacts to the company if such risks were to occur, in order to ensure the effectiveness of BJC’s risk management plan.
 Risk Management Committee’s meeting is held quarterly (4 times per annum).
 The Chairman of RMC reports to the Board of Directors on the company's overall risk management performance on a quarterly basis.
 Meanwhile, SRM also reports to the CEO and President to ensure that the risk management execution plan is aligned with business strategy, on schedule, as well as effective in managing risk within risk appetite.

-Highest ranking person with responsibility for monitoring and auditing risk management performance on an operational level: Mr. Phadya Sootrsuk, Head of Group Internal Audit Division.
+Highest ranking person with responsibility for monitoring and auditing risk management performance on an operational level: Mrs. Orawan Supamathaporn, Executive Vice President of Group Internal Audit.

 Reporting line: Group Internal Audit Division (GAD) directly reports to Audit Committee (AC) to consult and assess whether operational and compliance control policies and strategies in status quo cover existing and emerging risks to the company.
 The reporting line enables independent assessment without potential conflict of interests coming from other departments.
 Audit Committee’s meeting is held at least quarterly (4 times per annum) with the addition meetings between internal auditors to expression of independent opinions without Management’s influence.
 The chairman of AC reports to the Board of Directors on the company's overall control and relevant issues on a quarterly basis.
 Meanwhile, GAD also reports the implementation of projects or activities contributing to risk management, monitoring and auditing to CEO and President, to ensure effective internal control cover financial, operational and compliance control.